1987 Australian federal election: Analysis

-Hawke led Labor to a record third successive term in government, despite finishing slightly behind the Coalition in the first-preference vote (the first time that a party had won an election in spite of this since 1969), and suffering a swing of some 0.9% to the Coalition in the two-party-preferred vote.
+Hawke led Labor to a record third successive term in government, despite finishing slightly behind the Liberals and Nationals in the first-preference vote (the first time that a party had won an election in spite of this since 1969), and suffering a swing of some 0.9% to the Liberals and Nationals in the two-party-preferred vote.
 Nonetheless, Labor's result of 86 seats was the party's highest ever (the total number of seats was expanded by 23 in 1984), and the party made particularly strong gains in Bjelke-Petersen's native Queensland, gaining four seats to bring their Queensland tally to 13 of 24 seats.
 The Liberals suffered a net loss of two seats, primarily due to losses in Queensland, although they did make small gains in Howard's native New South Wales and in Victoria.
 The federal National Party also suffered a net loss of two seats, failing to expand upon its traditional rural base and hampered by disunity within its ranks.

 This was the most recent election in which every seat in the House of Representatives was won by either Labor or the Coalition.
 Following the election, John Howard stayed on as leader of the Liberal Party, and would eventually become Prime Minister in 1996.
 However, the experience of the 1987 campaign is said to have been the origin of his oft-repeated remark that, in politics, "disunity is death".
 Meanwhile, Hawke would go on to win a fourth-consecutive election for the Labor party, but was eventually replaced as Labor leader and Prime Minister by Paul Keating in 1991.

+As of 2024, the 1987 election was the last time the National party received over 10% of the vote for the House of Representatives.